GAI: Generative Agents for Innovation: EXPERIMENTS

 In the practical stage of the proposed framework, actual technical documents, such as patent filings, are expected to be used.
-However, in the sandbox environment presented in this paper, fictional technical documents based on real-world technical information are prepared.
+However, in the experimental environment presented in this paper, fictional technical documents based on real-world technical information are prepared, primarily considering budgetary constraints.
 These fictional documents, like actual patent documents, include miscellaneous information that does not necessarily lead to the target invention.
-For instance, in the case of industrial ejectors, the document contains information about a wide range of industrial applications far removed from household use, details about unrelated components, and data on various types of irrelevant fluids and materials.
-Similarly, the technical documents for household fans include various unrelated information.
+For instance, the document for ejectors contains information about a wide range of industrial applications far removed from household use, details about unrelated components, and data on various types of irrelevant fluids and materials.
+Similarly, the document for household fans include various unrelated information.
 Agents must extract fragments of information that lead to a "solution" from this broad and miscellaneous data and connect those fragments using their independent reasoning.
-In this particular experiment, the agents must reinterpret the concept of driving fluid from the perspective of a household fan and devise a method to generate it within the constraints of household technology and energy environments.
+In this particular experiment, to reach the target innovation, agents are required to reinterpret the concept of driving fluid from the perspective of a household fan and devise a method to generate it within the constraints of household technology and energy environments.
 However, the agents are prohibited, by prompts, from using pre-trained knowledge about Dyson products or any information available on the internet.
 Instead, they are required to base their statements and reflections strictly on logical conclusions or associations derived from their prior discussions and reflections.